cordialgerm/foe_foundry/data/5e_canonical/white_dragon_wyrmling.md

 ***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (1d10+2) piercing damage plus 2 (1d4) cold damage.

 ***Cold Breath (Recharge 5-6)***.
 The dragon exhales an icy blast of hail in a 15-foot cone.
-Each creature in that area must make a DC 12 Constitution saving throw, taking 22 (5d8) cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 12 Constitution saving throw, taking 22 (5d8) cold damage on a failed save, or half as much damage on a successful one.</statblock>